jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 1. Run Same Job using `parameters`.
 Parameters have not got `--` before the name.

     ```bash
-    # This task will be EXECUTED (if first time) since it uses a different parameter value 'param=2'
+    # This task will be EXECUTED (if first time) since it didn't use any parameter at all.
     dataflow:>task launch --name batch-uploader-task --arguments "--spring.profiles.active=docker,master --batch.incrementerEnabled=false"
     Launched task 'batch-uploader-task' with execution id 29